petitparser/java-petitparser/README.md

 </repositories>
 ```

-To depend on the `petitparser-core` library only (excluding the example grammars) add the following dependency:
+To depend on the core library, add the following dependency:

 ```xml
 <dependencies>